 The Certificate of Incorporation provides that we will indemnify our directors to the fullest extent authorized or permitted by applicable law.
 We expect to enter into agreements to indemnify our directors, executive officers and other employees as determined by the Board of Directors.
 Under the Bylaws, we are required to indemnify each of our directors and officers if the basis of the indemnitee's involvement was by reason of the fact that the indemnitee is or was a director or officer of the Company or was serving at our request as a director, officer, employee or agent for another entity.
-We must indemnity our officers and directors against all expenses, judgments, fines and amounts paid in settlement actually and reasonably incurred by the indemnitee reasonably believed to be in or not opposed to the best interests of the Company, and, with respect to any criminal action or proceeding, had no reasonable cause to believe the indemnitee's conduct was unlawful.
+We must indemnify our officers and directors against all expenses, judgments, fines and amounts paid in settlement actually and reasonably incurred by the indemnitee in connection with such action, suit or proceeding if the indemnitee acted in good faith and in a manner the indemnitee reasonably believed to be in or not opposed to the best interests of the Company, and, with respect to any criminal action or proceeding, had no reasonable cause to believe the indemnitee's conduct was unlawful.
 The Certificate of Incorporation also requires us to advance expenses incurred by a director or officer in connection with such action, suit or proceeding to the maximum extent permitted under Delaware law.
-Any claims for indemnification by our directors and officers may reduce our available funds to satisfy successful third-party claims against us and may
+Any claims for indemnification by our directors and officers may reduce our available funds to satisfy successful third-party claims against us and may reduce the amount of money available to us.